Want to keep up with the latest news for farmers? Check back every Thursday for a quick recap of recent happenings in the agriculture industry.

 Merck Animal Health Launches Beef Sustainability Calculator App

-Merck Animal Health announced the launch of a new app, the Meat Sustainability Calculator, which is designed to help producers, suppliers and others in the food chain better understand how the beef production systems and technologies they use impact the environment.
-The app was created in partnership with Jude Capper, Ph.D and data from peer-reviewed journals was utilized to establish a standard of the environmental impact of North American beef production practices.
+Merck Animal Health announced the launch of a new app, the Meat Sustainability Calculator, which is designed to help producers, suppliers, and others in the food chain better understand how the beef production systems and technologies they use impact the environment.
+The app was created in partnership with Jude Capper, Ph.D. and data from peer-reviewed journals were utilized to establish a standard of the environmental impact of North American beef production practices.
 The app is available for download on tablets and iPads in both the Apple and Android app store.

 Massachusetts Equine Industry’s Economic Impact Totals $386.6 Million Annually